 Traditional orangeries were popular with major landowners between the 17th and 19th centuries as a place to grow citrus trees, safe from the harsh weather conditions of the UK.

-As well as protecting trees from the frosts of winter, this also allowed the growing season to be extended, enveloping the fruit in the warmth and sunlight passing through the orangery roof.
+As well as protecting trees from the frosts of winter, a Greenhouse orangery also allowed the growing season to be extended, enveloping the fruit in the warmth and sunlight passing through the orangery Glasshouse roof.

-Over the decades, times and tastes changed, and a greater amount of citrus fruit was brought into the UK as imports, rather than being grown locally.
+Over the decades times and tastes changed, and the need for an orangery style Greenhouse evolved.
+This was in part due to a greater amount of citrus fruit being brought into the UK as imports, rather than being grown locally.

-But while the traditional orangery found a broader role as a growing space for any tender and exotic plant, the name stuck – and survives to this day for a fairly wide category of conservatories and large greenhouses.
+But while the traditional orangery found a broader role as a growing space for any tender and exotic plant, the name stuck.
+The Victorian orangery Greenhouse survives to this day for a fairly wide category of conservatories and large Greenhouses.

-Now a growing 21st century fan base of budding gardeners and outdoor enthusiasts are ‘switching on’ to the benefits of a classic orangery for a whole range of everyday activities.
+Now a growing 21st-century fan base of budding gardeners and outdoor enthusiasts are ‘switching on’ to the benefits of a traditional orangery for a whole range of everyday activities.

-From a conservatory orangery that you can relax or take afternoon tea in, to practical custom made greenhouses that allow you to grow the tenderest of plants, these garden structures are as popular and useful now as they have ever been.
+From a glass orangery Greenhouse that you can relax or take afternoon tea in, to a practical freestanding orangery that allows you to grow the tenderest of plants, traditional orangeries are as popular and useful now as they have ever been.